 The library believes the internet should be available to children.
 However, it is the parent’s responsibility to provide the necessary supervision to ensure that their child uses the internet in an appropriate and safe manner.
-Children in the fifth grade or younger (based on the grade in which the child is currently enrolled or, during the summer, the grade the student has just completed) may only use the computers in the children’s department.
-If internet access is requested the child must be under the supervision of a parent or other responsible adult at the workstation at all times.
+For children in the fifth grade or younger (based on the grade in which the child is currently enrolled or, during the summer, the grade the student has just completed), the child must be under the supervision of a parent or other responsible adult at the workstation at all times.

-- Computer sessions are guaranteed for a 30 minute time period.
+- Computer sessions are for a 60 minute time period.